cayoso/SAP-HANA-Scripts/README.md

 **Create an application consistent storage snapshot for Scale Up systems**

 A volume snapshot is only created for the SAP HANA data volume.
 Log backups are used to roll the database forward during the recovery process.
+See [blog post](https://www.andrewsillifant.com/new-sap-hana-scripts-for-automating-storage-operations/) for more details.

 <u>Location</u> - Powershell/Scale Up/New-StorageSnapshot.ps1